tansawit/notes-search/README.md

 # Notes Search

 A web app to search through my public notes.
-Built using ElasticSearch, Go, and Docker.
+Built using ElasticSearch, Go, React and Docker.
 A work in progress.

 ## Current Progress